 Facebook Ad Campaigns: The Holiday Guide

 It is almost October and the holiday season is just around the corner.
-Black Friday is coming up, followed by Thanksgiving and Halloween, and last Christmas.
+Black Friday is coming up, followed by Thanksgiving Halloween, and last Christmas.
 These are just what people celebrate overseas, and if you count Indian festivals, the numbers climb way higher.

 These numbers are important to take into consideration because the holiday season alone incorporates nearly 30% of the annual purchase.
 Everyone wants a piece of this purchase percentage, local sellers, big companies, startups, everyone.